In this post

 Labour has released recent figures showing the federal education department didn’t spend $214 million of its total $1.141 million budget for vocational education in 2018/19.

-According to the education departments 2018/19 annual report, it has been revealed that they’ve spent less than budgeted on crucial programs such as Trade Support Loans, Apprenticeship Incentives and Australian Apprenticeships Centres.
+According to the education department 2018/19 annual report, it has been revealed that they’ve spent less than budgeted on crucial programs such as Trade Support Loans, Apprenticeship Incentives and Australian Apprenticeships Centres.

 This recent news has come as a surprise to Labour’s shadow education minister Tanya Plibersek who stated that the coalition was,